Choosing the perfect material for your counters can be challenging, especially when deciding between granite and quartz.

 What Is The Most Expensive Countertop Material?

 One of the most expensive and luxurious countertop materials is marble.
-Not only does marble tend to have a more elegant appearance than other materials, but it's also the most costly countertop by square feet on the market.
+It has an elegant appearance and is the most costly countertop per square foot.

 Even lower-tier marble is more expensive than quartz or granite, making it the perfect choice for someone with little to no spending limit.

-Of course, just because marble is stunning and expensive doesn't mean you have to use it for your kitchen or bathroom counters.
-According to designers, marble costs between $75-$250 or more per square foot to install and can be expensive to maintain.
+Of course, just because marble is stunning and expensive doesn’t mean you must use it for your kitchen or bathroom counters.
+Designers estimate marble costs between $75-$250+ per square foot to install and can be expensive to maintain.

 This is another example of natural stone being pricier to keep up with, so it’s certainly an investment.
 Sometimes, just because something is more money doesn’t mean it’s the right choice for your home.